IRL2/nanover-docs/source/concepts/architecture.rst

 and the commands.

-* **The simulation frame** is the current state of the simulation, represented by a dictionary of string keys mapping to positions, elements, and other other relevant data that is exposed to clients.
+* **The simulation frame** is the current state of the simulation, represented by a dictionary of string keys mapping to positions, elements, and other relevant data that is exposed to clients.
 Updates are sent as "frame" messages that contain the updated values of each key that has changed.
 * **The shared state** is the a more general store of data, also represented by a dictionary of string keys, that is shared and updated by all clients.
-For instance, multi-user collaboration is implemented by each client updating this shared state with the positions of their VR headsets and controllers so that they can be visualised in real time by other connected clients.
+For instance, multi-user collaboration is implemented by each client updating the shared state with the positions of their VR headsets and controllers so that they can be visualised in real time by other connected clients.
 This is also where the interactive biasing potentials of iMD are added and updated.
-Updates are sent as "state" messages that contain the updated values of each key that has changed, and a list of keys that have been deleted.
+Updates are sent as "state" messages that contain the values of each key that has changed, and a list of keys that have been deleted.
 * **The commands** are kept as a registry of named functions added to the server that are available to be invoked by remote clients.
 These could be, for example, playback control commands, such as requests to pause or reset the